lonsbio/bpipe-docs-test/docs/Commands/Commands.md

 #### Description

-Displays a list of currently running commands by the pipeline in the current directory.---
+Displays a list of currently running commands by the pipeline in the current directory.

+---
 ## stop

 #### Synopsis